Energy in Slovenia

 Total primary energy supply (TPES) in Slovenia was 6.80 Mtoe in 2019.
 In the same year, electricity production was 16.1 TWh, consumption was 14.9 TWh.

-Total energy

-Total primary energy supply (TPES) in Slovenia was 6.80 Mtoe in 2019.
-The three greatest sources of energy in Slovenia during that year were oil (34.0% in 2019), nuclear power (22.0% in 2019), and coal (16.0% in 2019).
+Statistics

+General

 The transportation and industrial sectors were the largest consumers of energy in Slovenia in 2019.

 Slovenia is a net energy importer, importing all its petroleum products (mainly for the transport sector) and natural gas, as well as some coal.